charliu/android-http/README.md

 android-http
 ============

-This is a light http framework on android.
+An light http framework on android.